Back to articles list Articles Cookbook

 Write an SQL query that displays the current date.

-Write an SQL query to find duplicate rows in two tables (EMPLOYEE and WORKERS), and then write a query to delete the duplicates.
+Write an SQL query to find duplicate rows in two tables (employee and workers).

 Write a query that lists courses’ subject names and the number of students taking the course only if the course has three or more students enrolled.